 For example, Facebook refers to this as “reach”.

-Reach encompasses all the users who saw and potentially engaged with your content.
+Facebook reach encompasses all the users who saw and potentially engaged with your content.
 These are your ideal social media targets.

 Every post you make and every ad you place reaches some of Facebook’s massive audience.
 The more consistently you post, the more users you reach.